Two Methods to Install MariaDB on Debian 12, 11 or 10

 Conclusion

-In conclusion, this article provided a comprehensive guide on enhancing your Debian system with the latest MariaDB stable builds from the official mariadb.org apt repository.
-We imported the repository and installed a customized MariaDB build, whether in the 10.x or 11.x release series.
+In wrapping up, this article offered a detailed, step-by-step guide on enhancing your Debian system with the latest MariaDB stable builds.
+We explored two methods: using the Debian default repository or the official mariadb.org repository for the latest supported versions.
+By importing the mariadb.org repository, you can install customized MariaDB builds in the 10.x or 11.x release series.

-Furthermore, we delved into essential service commands that empower you to manage your MariaDB service effectively.
-The guide also highlighted the steps to upgrade your database seamlessly after installing a newer version of MariaDB.
-For those needing to revert or make changes, we covered the process to remove both MariaDB and its imported apt repository.
-Armed with this knowledge, you’re now equipped to confidently manage, upgrade, and optimize your MariaDB installations on Debian.
+Additionally, we covered essential service commands that will help you effectively manage your MariaDB service.
+The guide also provided the necessary steps to upgrade your database smoothly after installing a newer version of MariaDB.
+For those needing to revert or make changes, we discussed removing MariaDB and its imported apt repository.
+With this knowledge, you can confidently manage, upgrade, and optimize your MariaDB installations on Debian.

 Leave a Comment